BIMSBbioinfo/scbrowse/README.rst

 The first three columns (barcode, dim1 and dim2) are required.
 They contain the barcode IDs and the embedding coordinates.
-An arbitrary number of additional columns with prefix `annot.` can be added to supply pre-defined (categorical) cell annotation.
+An arbitrary number of additional columns with prefix :code:`annot.` can be added to supply pre-defined (categorical) cell annotation.

 Using scbrowse (development mode)